sascha-lr/top-to-do/README.md

 I could also have spent hours refactoring the non-optimal parts of the finished app.
 To be honest, I was already tired of the project: it had exceeded the course requirements by a pretty large margin, and further refactoring would have been exhausting with diminishing returns.
+I knew the code had imperfections, but I chose to finish rather than polish endlessly.
+If I had to productionize it, I would refactor the state handling first and foremost.